Welcome to Wraparound ...

 What is Wraparound

-Wraparound is a joint effort between the Department of Mental Health, the Department of Children and Family Services and Probation.
+Wraparound is a collaboration between the Department of Mental Health, the Department of Children and Family Services and Probation.

 Los Angeles County has provided Wraparound to families and their children with multiple, complex and enduring needs since 1998.
 Wraparound is an integrated, multi-agency, community-based planning process grounded in a philosophy of unconditional commitment to support families to safely and competently care for their children.
 The single most important outcome of the Wraparound approach is a child thriving in a permanent home and supported by normal community services and informal supports.

 The Los Angeles County wraparound process has been developed through a collaborative partnership between the County and the Wraparound Agencies (WAs).
 This partnership, through regular meetings and solicitation of community and family input, maintains high standards, measures the achievement of outcomes and ensures voice, choice and access for all stakeholders.

 DCFS currently contracts with 48 Wraparound agencies to provide support to child and youth participants who are

 currently placed or are at imminent risk of placement within the next 30 days in a group home at a Rate Classification